 Pursuant to s142 Companies Act 2014, a person shall not at a particular time be a director of more than 25 companies.
 However, under s142(3) of the Act, certain directorships are not reckoned for the purposes of s142(1).
 For further information, see CRO Information Leaflet No.1.

 The European Economic Area (EEA)

-The EEA consists of the 28 member states of the EU, (Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom), plus Iceland, Liechtenstein and Norway.
+The EEA consists of the member states of the EU, (Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden), plus Iceland, Liechtenstein and Norway.

 The secretary may be one of the directors of the company.
 A body corporate may act as secretary to another company, but not to itself.
 A single-director company (LTD company type only) must have a separate secretary.
 All company officers have wide responsibilities in law.
 The key requirements of a company secretary and director are contained in Information Leaflet No. 16, The Company Secretary and Information Leaflet No. 2, Six things that every company director should know about company registration.

 A company secretary must be over the age of 18 years under section 131 Companies Act 2014.

 The directors of a company shall have a duty to ensure that the person appointed as secretary has the skills or resources necessary to discharge his or her statutory and other duties.
 Under section 1112 Companies Act 2014, there are qualifications to act as a secretary of a Public Limited Company.